Bruxism: The Effects And Causes of Tooth Grinding

 - Corrective dentistry: in more severe cases of bruxism, your dentist may suggest corrective treatment to correct tooth alignment.
 These options include orthodontic treatments such as Invisalign or cosmetic approaches to restore tooth structure while correcting alignment like porcelain veneers.

-To learn more about treating bruxism or receive oral treatment in the Beverly Hills area, schedule your appointment with Dr. Rodney Raanan today.
+To learn more about treating bruxism or receive oral treatment, schedule your appointment with one of the top Beverly Hills cosmetic dentists.